MON-FRI: 9:00 AM – 6:00 PM

 Place Lights Adjacent to the Table

-Instead of centering all lighting above the table, use wall lights to define the sides of the dining area.
-This creates a more layered and grounded setup.
+Rather than centering all lighting above the table, use wall lights to define the sides of the dining area.
+This creates a more layered setup and distributes light more evenly, reducing harsh shadows on the table surface and on faces across from each other.

 Balance with Overhead Fixtures